Meet the Team

 Parent Guide - Southwest Louisiana

 Hi!
 My oldest daughter Kaye was diagnosed with a profound bilateral hearing loss at 2 years.
 Her loss was progressive; only a mild loss in one ear at birth.
 I remember clearly the day the audiologist told me she had a profound hearing loss.
 I felt overwhelmed, afraid and alone.
 However, I share with you that her hearing loss has not defined or limited her life.
 She attended mainstream classes in our home school district with support services that enabled her to be successful.
-We were blessed to have early interventionists and teachers who offered guidance and support during our journey, and I enjoy giving back to our community and offer by offering hope and encouragement to families.
+We were blessed to have early interventionists and teachers who offered guidance and support during our journey, and I enjoy giving back to our community by offering hope and encouragement to families.
 I am excited to be a part of the incredible Louisiana Hands & Voices Guide by Your Side program.

 I live in southwest Louisiana.
 I love being part of Hands & Voices and the Guide by Your Side program.
 My husband is an avid fisherman, and we enjoy camping at Toledo Bend.
 We live in Sulphur and raise horses, goats and chickens, along with three dogs and a cat.
 I am a teacher of deaf and hard of hearing students, and have taught at the elementary and middle school for 19 years.